How to Tell If Your Hair Is Thinning

 Take Care of Your General Health

-Your overall health is a pillar for healthy hair growth.
+Your overall health is a pillar for healthy hair.
 “To maintain healthy hair at any age, make good lifestyle choices such as eating more nutrient-dense foods, keeping stress to a minimum and getting adequate sleep,” recommended Dr. Papelleras.

 The Takeaway

-Each of us has a natural baseline for natural daily shedding, but if you notice that you’re losing more hair than is typical, you might worry that your hair is thinning.
+We all shed hair daily, but if you notice that you’re losing more hair than is typical, you might worry that your hair is thinning.
 Look out for changes in hair texture, a thinner ponytail, more visible regions on your scalp and more stray hairs around the house as signs that could signal thinning hair.
-If an increase in your daily shedding or excessive hair loss is worrying you, speak to your doctor or a dermatologist who specializes in hair to get to the root of the matter.
+If an increase in your daily shedding is worrying you, speak to a dermatologist to get to the root of the matter.

 More From VEGAMOUR